PacoVu/HODClientForPHP/README.md

 * This function will throw an error if the operation failed.

 *Example code:*
-* Call the Entity Extraction API synchronously to find people and places from CNN website
+    // Call the Entity Extraction API synchronously to find people and places from CNN website.
-##
     $paramArr = array(
         'url' => "http://www.cnn.com",
         'arrays' => array("entity_type" => "people_eng,places_eng,companies_eng")